 As a homesteader, we are always trying to reuse items from home before heading out to buy.
 Repurposing is a large component of a homesteader’s lifestyle.
 Yes, it may take a bit more work to convert something old into something new but I feel the money saved is worth the extra effort.

 How high should a chicken roost be?

 There is basically no set requirement for the height of a roost.
 The purpose is simply to get your chickens up off of the ground so they feel safe while sleeping.
 This can be anywhere from 6 inches to 6 feet.
-You can make your roosts at any height, just know if you choose to do a higher roost to give your chickens easy access up and down.
+You can make your roosts at any height, just know if you choose to do a higher roost you will want to give your chickens easy access up and down.

-Since our roost is over 3′ high we have a ladder made from repurposed materials from the old chicken ladder to build a new roost.
+Since our roost is over 3′ high we made a ladder made from repurposed materials that we got from the old chicken roost to build a ladder to our new one.

 Eventually, your hens will learn to fly up to the roost and fly or simply jump back down but there will still be a few hens that prefer the ladder.

-Each individual rung was screwed on to the mainboard to create steps up the ramp.
+Each individual step was screwed on to the mainboard to create steps up the ramp.
 The ends were then trimmed off to keep things more contained.